Accurately assess... as opposed to have an opinion, have a good feel, or guess...

 But in areas of skills and knowledge and decision making: this is exactly how you see the world.

-Every time you say you'll become confident... you do that.
+Every time you say you'll become confident... you'll try to do that.

 How are these the same as looking at the car as a one piece no components "monolithic" thing?

 Easy.
-There is no such a thing as confident.
-Confident is not even a skill... and every skill is made up of a few or many capacities.
+There is no such a "thing" as confident.
+Confident is not even a skill... even every skill is made up of a few or many capacities.

 Capacities are the individual components, skills are a group of them, and abilities are the whole machine...
-The screw, the transmission... and the car.
+The screws, the transmission... and the car.

 In our quest to earn the good life... by becoming worth a damn, we need to master a lot of skills by activating a bunch of capacities... so the "car" can get off the road... to take us to the good life.

-It is not what self-help writers, psychologists, or other "buy this car" writers and teachers teach.
+It is not what self-help writers, psychologists, or other "buy this wonderful car" writers and teachers teach.